sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Discovery
-OpenID Connect Discovery standard provides a standard, programatic way for clients to obtain configuration details for communicating with OpenID Providers.
+OpenID Connect Discovery standard provides a standard, programatic way for Clients to obtain configuration details for communicating with OpenID Providers.
 Discovery is an important part of building scalable federation ecosystems.
 Compliant OPs under this profile MUST publish their server metadata to help minimize configuration errors and support automation for